On pricing rules and optimal strategies in general Kyle-Back models: Model setup

-Moreover, if $\theta$ is absolutely continuous, $dX_t=w(t,X_t)dY_t$ and the price set by the market makers agrees with the one set in the standard literature.
-That is, the choice of $c$ and $j$ does not affect the market price if the insider's trading strategy is restricted to be absolutely continuous.
+If $\theta$ is absolutely continuous, $dX_t=w(t,X_t)dY_t$ and the price set by the market makers agrees with the one set in the standard literature.
+That is, if the insider's trading strategy is restricted to be absolutely continuous, the market price process is the same for all choices of $c$ and $j$.
 This implies that (\ref{mm:eq:signal_mm1}) defines a set of pricing rules for general strategies of the insider that are consistent with the ones used in the literature under the assumption that the insider is only allowed to follow absolutely continuous strategies.
-Thus, if one can identify the functions $c$ and $j$ for which the optimal strategy of the insider is absolutely continuous, one recovers the equilibria obtained in the previous studies with the modification of the pricing rule given by those $c$ and $j$. \begin{remark} Observe that the existence of a unique strong solution in Definition \ref{mm:d:prule} implies $\min\{\bbP(K_w(t,\tilde{X}_t)>y), \bbP(K_w(t,\tilde{X}_t)<-y)\}>0$.
-In particular $K_w(t,\cdot):\bbR \to\bbR$ is onto for every $t \in [0,1]$.
+Thus, if one can identify the functions $c$ and $j$ for which the optimal strategy of the insider is absolutely continuous, one recovers the equilibria obtained in the previous studies with the modification of the pricing rule given by those $c$ and $j$.
+The reason for the chosen parametrization of $C$ and $J$ is that we are going to establish that these functions are identically $0$ under our parametrization.
+More precisely, the insider gets infinite profit unless $c=j=0$ as shown in Theorem \ref{t:jmprice}. \footnote{This, in particular, implies that in the Example \ref{ex:BB} and Example \ref{ex:CCA} an insider can obtain infinite profit by employing trading strategies with martingale part and/or jumps.}